-Virginia gets plenty from Reece Beekman, little from anywhere else in loss to Clemson
+Virginia gets plenty from Reece Beekman, little from anyone else in loss to Clemson

 Forward-center Francisco Caffaro leads the Cavaliers’ bench players in scoring, averaging 3.5 points, but is in the lineup largely for defense and rebounding.
 Milicic is next among the reserves at 3.1 points.

 “I was trying to give some guys minutes here and there, and we didn’t get a whole lot of production that way,” Bennett said.
-“Sometimes when you get a couple minutes there and there it’s hard.
+“Sometimes when you get a couple minutes here and there, it’s hard.
 I keep looking hard in practice trying to evaluate.
 I gave Igor a little more of a look, but the guys just have to keep addressing the areas they can and be ready and if the shot’s there take it.”

 Tip change, covid policy update

-Wednesday’s game began an hour earlier than originally scheduled because of coronavirus complications that forced cancellation of another game that was to be televised on the ACC Network, leaving a vacant broadcast slot that Clemson-Virginia filled.
+Wednesday’s game began an hour earlier than originally scheduled because of coronavirus complications that forced the cancellation of another game that was to be televised on the ACC Network, leaving a vacant broadcast slot that Clemson-Virginia filled.

 Boston College and Wake Forest were to play at 6 p.m.
 Wednesday in Winston-Salem, N.C., until unspecified Eagles personnel went into the virus protocols, the school announced Tuesday.
 The Eagles at the time were assigned a forfeit, per conference guidelines implemented before the start of this season.

-The ACC then announced early Wednesday afternoon a modification to its previous policy, allowing games that are unable to be played for virus-related reasons to be rescheduled if feasible for both teams.
+The ACC then announced Wednesday afternoon a modification to its previous policy, allowing games that are unable to be played for virus-related reasons to be rescheduled if feasible for both teams.

 Under the amended policy, a team must have a roster minimum of seven game-available players and at least one courtside coach to be eligible to participate.